marin-m/pbtk/README.md

 $ ./gui.py
 ```

-Windows support is untested yet.
+Windows is mostly supported with the required modules.
 Once you run the GUI, it should warn you on what you are missing depending on what you try to do.

 ## Command line usage